Gumichan01/gakusci/README.md

 ## How it works ##

 Gakusci directly retrieves data from some platforms dedicated to a search domain.
-For the moment, this application can only deal with research papers/articles.
-Some other domains will be dealt with in the future (not exhaustive):
+The application can search for documents from different domains (some of them will be dealt in the future):

 - Anime (WIP)
 - Books
 - Music (WIP)
+- Manga
-- Open Data (?)
+- Open Data
 - Images/Photos (WIP)
 - Research papers/articles